thebrokebrunette/thebrokebrunette/_posts/2020-12-08-How-I-Doubled-My-Income-In-Three-Years.md

 I started working when I was 20 years old, the summer before my junior year in college.
 I had worked multiple jobs in high school and early college, but I did not stick to one job for long until this particular summer.
 During this summer, I worked three different jobs.
 I worked as a housekeeper for an elderly lady in my college town, as a cashier at Freddy’s Frozen Custard, and as a Sunday school teacher at my church.
 As the summer ended and my fall classes started, I quit my job as a housekeeper but kept my other two jobs.

-I worked about 15 hour a week.
+I worked about 15 hours a week.
 Although this did not allow for a hefty paycheck, it was what I could manage while balancing a full course load in school.
 	Salary: 8.00/hour – Cashier at Freddy’s Frozen Custard 10.00/hour – Sunday school teacher at my church